European Political Community: History

 The European Political Community was proposed by the French president Emmanuel Macron at the Conference on the Future of Europe on 9 May 2022 after the Russian invasion of Ukraine, in his role as the president of the Council of the European Union (EU).
 The President of the European Council, Charles Michel, also put forward a similar proposal for the establishment of a "European geopolitical community".
 On 23–24 June 2022, formation of the community was agreed to at a meeting of the European Council.
 On 29 September 2022, the United Kingdom announced that it would participate in the community.
 The group convened for the first time on 6 October 2022 with leaders from 44 states in attendance.
 Russia and Belarus were deliberately excluded from participation.
 In January 2023, it was confirmed that San Marino had joined the community becoming its 45th participating state.
 The heads of government of Andorra and Monaco were also invited to the second summit bringing the number of participants up to 47.

+In April 2026, Canada was invited to participate in the summit in Yerevan, Armenia, represented by prime minister Mark Carney.
+This marked the first time a non-European country was invited to take part in the event.